Before becoming an entrepreneur, Daria Venkova wondered what her post-graduation life would be like.

 150 Startups Empowers Young Canadian Students

 Alberta’s Bow Valley College developed 150 Startups to help post-secondary students take the initial steps to become entrepreneurs.
-Through support of partners like RBC, the program facilitates the sharing of ideas, resources, and best practices across Alberta’s 26 colleges and universities, in order to give young Canadians the tools to help them become business leaders.
+Through partnered programs like RBC Future Launch, 150 Startups facilitates the sharing of ideas, resources, and best practices across Alberta’s 26 colleges and universities, in order to give young Canadians the tools to help them become business leaders.

 The Innovation Rodeo is a five-day event (which happens the same week as the Calgary Stampede) featuring keynote speakers from across North America, and pitch competitions with more than $30,000 in prize money.